shans/line-layout/merged-model/README.md

 A separate line breaker also helps to handle out-of-flow items that require independent line breaking context from the main flow.

-## Additions to `LineBuilder`

-Following additions are made to the `LineBuilder`:
+## Out-of-flow Segments

+Ruby annotations are out-of-flow.
+To handle this, `addOutOfFlow()` is added to `LineBuilder`.
-1. `addOutOfFlow` that does not advance the current width to add ruby annotations to the line.
+This function does not advance the current width.

+Open questions:
+* Should out-of-flow segment be associated with an in-flow segment
+* Should custom layout create a separate LineBuilder for out-of-flow segments, create lines, and add them to the in-flow lines?

-## Open Issues
+## Other Open Issues

 * Experiment overhang more accurately, it might affect the API design.